munenendereba/js-sieve-of-eratosthenes/README.md

-# Bubble Sort in JavaScript
+# Implement Sieve of Eratosthenes in JavaScript

 ## Problem

-Implement a function that sorts an array of numbers using the "bubble sort" algorithm.
+Implement a function that returns all prime numbers up to a given number using the Sieve of Eratosthenes algorithm.

 ## Running

-Run using the following command: `node .\bubblesort.js`
+Run using the following command: `node .\index.js`

 ## Authors